-Test Phase (30 Minutes): solve the tasks that are proposed in the lesson flow.
-Share Phase (15 Minutes): allow your pupils some time to document elements of their projects (e.g., record a video) and then share their experiences between their teams.
+Test Phase (30 Minutes): solve the tasks proposed in the flow.
+Share Phase (15 Minutes): allow students time to document elements of their projects (e.g., record a video), and then share their experiences between teams.

 Using the Four Phases to Plan a Teaching Sequence